camila314/Broma/docs/Broma.md

 and most of the language features are tailored for that usecase.

 # User's Guide
-If you're looking to use this project as a library in your own project, see the user's guide linked [here](./User's Guide.md).
+If you're looking to use this project as a library in your own project, see the user's guide on the sidebar.

 # Developer's Guide
-If you're looking to contribute to Broma, see the developer's guide [here](./Developer's Guide.md), or search through the API reference.
+If you're looking to contribute to Broma, see the developer's guide on the sidebar, or search through the API reference.